SPAIN - Melilla & Spanish peñones

 Across the road from Plaza de Espana is Parque Hernandez, a great place for lazing - Melilla

-Parque Hernandez - Melilla
+An illuminated water fountain in Parque Hernandez - Melilla

 Oops!
 A 4x4 has an argument with a newspaper kiosk - Melilla